shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 _It should've been you.
 Peter can learn anything.
 Leo is more intentional than I could ever be._

 You try to make yourself feel the pain they must've felt.
-No amount of time on the treadmill can make you feel the pain they must've felt.
-Not even when the belt is whipping so fast around the machine that it sways from side to side with each stride.
+No amount of time on the treadmill.
+Not when the belt is whipping so fast around the machine that it sways from side to side with each stride.
 No matter how fast or far you go - you can't fast enough or far enough.
 After many hours and kilometres, you'll learn that your pain doesn't take away theirs.

 Everything about your job changes.